-We are: Eastside Community Trust
+Name: Eastside Community Trust

-Address: Easton Community Centre, Kilburn Street, Bristol, BS5 6AW
+Registered address: Easton Community Centre, Kilburn Street, Bristol, BS5 6AW

 Phone Number: 0117 954 1409